dunarel/dunphd-thesis/Chapter3/Supplementary/q_func_java_ba/README.md

 ### qfunc_java_ba

-This NetBeans IDE project implements an initial version of the Q-functions using prior knowledge of pathogenicity.
+This NetBeans IDE project implements an initial version of the Q-functions _using prior knowledge of pathogenicity_.

 See: